 Before running the PostgreSQL crawler, you can further configure it.
 (These options are only available when using the direct extraction method.)

 You can override the defaults for any of these options:

-- Select assets you want to exclude from crawling in the Exclude Metadata field.
-(This will default to no assets, if none are specified.)
+- To select the assets you want to exclude from crawling, click Exclude Metadata.
+(This will default to no assets if none are specified.)

-- Select assets you want to include in crawling in the Include Metadata field.
+- To select the assets you want to include in crawling, click Include Metadata.
 (This will default to all assets, if none are specified.)

-- To have the crawler ignore temporary tables based on a naming convention, specify a regular expression in the Temporary table regex field.
+- To have the crawler ignore tables and views based on a naming convention, specify a regular expression in the Exclude regex for tables & views field.